Towards Stability of Parameter-Free Optimization: Introduction

-Current trends in parameter-free training methodologies are standard practices of embedding initial optimality gap into step size or drawing insights from the recently proposed DoG~\cite{ivgi2023dog}, which combines the classical results from AdaGrad-Norm step size and standard Gradient Descent (GD) step size~\cite{duchi2011adaptive, ward2020adagrad, khaled2023dowg}.
-Existing approaches based on classical evaluation criteria demonstrate advantages in specific scenarios~\cite{ivgi2023dog, defazio2023learning, khaled2023dowg, mishchenko2023prodigy}.
-However, we observed that the state-of-the-art parameter-free optimizers exhibit unstable performance when confronted with diverse optimization problems, i.e., the performances of prior arts are sometimes much lower than the optimal manual tuning performance for some optimization tasks.
-This observation is obtained from the experimental results in Section~\ref{subsec_comp}, where a default choice like Adam(1e-3) with a cosine decay learning rate scheduler outperformed existing parameter-free optimizers in certain optimization scenarios.
-This prompts the following question: \textit{ How stable can a specific parameter-free optimizer be, achieving "close" performance to the manually-tuned best optimizer w.r.t. diverse optimization scenarios?}
+Current parameter-free training methods commonly incorporate the initial optimality gap into the step size or draw inspiration from the recently proposed DoG method DoG~\citep{ivgi2023dog}, which combines the classical results from AdaGrad-Norm step size and standard Gradient Descent (GD) step size~\citep{duchi2011adaptive, ward2020adagrad, khaled2023dowg}.
+Existing approaches based on classical evaluation criteria demonstrate advantages in specific scenarios~\citep{ivgi2023dog, defazio2023learning, khaled2023dowg, mishchenko2023prodigy}.
+However, we observed that the state-of-the-art parameter-free optimizers exhibit unstable performance when confronted with diverse optimization problems, i.e., prior methods sometimes perform much worse than the best manually tuned optimizer for some optimization tasks.
+This observation is supported by the experimental results in Section~\ref{subsec_comp}, where a default choice like Adam(1e-3) with a cosine-decay learning-rate schedule outperformed existing parameter-free optimizers in certain optimization scenarios.
+This prompts the following question: \textit{ How consistently can a parameter-free optimizer achieve performance ``close'' to that of the best manually tuned optimizer across diverse optimization scenarios? }